FMB237/NetOps-Hub/Personal.md

 Let Create our github action directory and start building our yaml file Using the command mkdir -p .github/workflows && touch .github/workflows/ci-cd.yml For creating the files for viewing what we have do to mainly
 Let start our main CI-CD Configurations

+Date First August 2026,Actually Writing the Report of the internship